 As a young man, Matthew Henson boarded his first ship, the Katie Hines, working as a cabin boy.
-The ship was headed for C
+The ship was headed for China as part of the China trade.
+Once he returned from his first voyage he continued to work

 During this meeting, Peary asked Henson to join him on his next expedition to Nicaragua as his personal servant because as Floyd Miller states in his book Ahdoolo!
 The Biography of Matthew Henson, Peary "observed a quiet dignity" about Henson.
 The relationship between the two men was a lasting one, through twenty-two years of expeditions to and from the Arctic the pair were together for the final march of the North Pole Expedition.
 Unfortunately it would be many years before the world would know how much Henson did on the last march.